 When King Ahaziah's mother Athaliah saw that her son had been killed, she commanded that all the members of Ahaziah's family who might become king must be executed.
 So Ahaziah's sons were all about to be murdered.
-But Jehosheba. who was King Jehoram's daughter and Ahaziah's half-sister, took Ahaziah's very young son Joash and hid him and his nursemaid in a bedroom in the temple.
+But Jehosheba, who was King Jehoram's daughter and Ahaziah's half-sister, took Ahaziah's very young son Joash and hid him and his nursemaid in a bedroom in the temple.
 So he was not killed.
 He stayed with Jehosheba for six years.
 All during that time, he remained hidden in the temple, while Athaliah ruled Judah.

 Six years later, Jehoiada the high priest summoned the officers who supervised the royal bodyguards and the palace guards.
 He told them to come to the temple.
 There he required them to solemnly promise that they would do what he told them to do.
 And he showed King Ahaziah's son Joash to them.
 He gave them these instructions: "There are three groups of you guards.
 When one group finishes their work on the Sabbath day, divide yourselves into three smaller groups.
 One group must guard the palace.
 Another group must guard at the Sur Gate.
 The other group must guard at the gate The two behind the other groups. groups that are not working on the Sabbath day must guard the temple to protect little King Joash.
-8 You must stand around the king wherever he goes, with your weapons in your hands.
+You must stand around the king wherever he goes, with your weapons in your hands.
 You must kill anyone who comes near you."

 The officers who supervised the guards did what Jehoiada told them to do.
-Each one brought to Jehoiada the guards that he supervised-the guards who were just finishing their work and those who were manders of the guards the spears and shields that had belonged to King David, that were kept in the temple. he commanded all the guards to stand in their positions, each one with his sword in his hand, all around the king.
+Each one brought to Jehoiada the guards that he supervised-the guards who were just finishing their work and those who were about to start their work on the Sabbath the temple of Baal and tore it down.
+They day.
+The priest distributed to the com- smashed the altars and the statues of Baal.

+manders of the guards the spears and shields that had belonged to King David, that were kept in the temple.
+Then he commanded all the guards to stand in their positions, each one with his sword in his hand, all around the king.